orlokinlight/ASNAAT/README.md

 ```

-Once you have setup the virtual environment it is important to install the necessary dependencies for this tool by running the command:
+### Install Dependencies:
 ```bash
 $ pip install -r requirements.txt
 ```

-## Windows URL Scheme (Optional)
+## URL Scheme Setup
-This adds two custom url scheme protocols to the windows registry (db-open:// and xml-open://).
+This adds two custom url scheme protocols (db-open:// and xml-open://).
 It allows the report to hyperlink SQLite and XML files to open with specific applications.

+### Windows
 1. ```$ python Protocols.py```
 2. Run add_protocols.bat as Administrator

 If you'd like to remove the added url scheme protocols from the registry run del_protocols.bat as Administrator

+### Mac
+1. Drag db_proto and xml_proto to the Applications folder.

+If you'd like to remove the added url scheme protocols just delete the files.

 ## Command line arguments